jakobzhao/geog371/lectures/lec11/readme.md

 The earth:countries layer in the layer list

 5. You are now back at the layer configuration page.
 Notice there are four tabs on this page, `Data` (the default), `Publishing`, `Dimensions`, and `Tile Caching`.
 Click on the `Publishing` tab, then scroll down to the entry that says `Default Styles`.
 Make a note of the name of the style.
-(In the case of `ceoas:ore_counties`, the name of the style is called `polygon`.)
+(In the case of `mapious:ore_counties`, the name of the style is called `polygon`.)

    ![figure](img/styles_publishingtab.png)